Lexogen-Tools/idemux/README.rst

 1. Installation
 ===============

-Idemux is available on pypi.
+Idemux is available on bioconda and pypi.

+To install idemux via bioconda:

+``$conda install -c bioconda idemux``

 To install idemux via pip:

 ``$ pip install idemux``

-If you want to install idemux into a `virtual env <https://virtualenv.pypa.io/en/latest/>`_ (always a good idea to avoid dependency conflicts), do the following:
+If you dont use conda and want to install idemux into a `virtual env <https://virtualenv.pypa.io/en/latest/>`_ (always a good idea to avoid dependency conflicts), do the following:
 ::